 Guide your discipline techniques to fit well with your child's temperament.
-The key to effective discipline is to understand who your child is, especially his temperamental style, and use your discipline to help him achieve his potential given those talents and tendencies.
-But your goal should not be to turn him into someone he is not (for example, to turn a boisterous intense child into a mellow laid-back one).
+The key to effective discipline is to understand who your child is, especially their temperamental style, and use your discipline to help them achieve their potential given those talents and tendencies.
+But your goal should not be to turn them into someone they are not (for example, to turn a boisterous intense child into a mellow laid-back one).

 Communicate your discipline plan.
 Discipline techniques shouldn't come "out of the blue," especially if you're trying something new.
 To children who are old enough to understand, during a planned discussion (not in the heat of the moment) explain the technique, why you are using it, and what you hope it will accomplish.
 Older children may be included in choosing which rewards and consequences would be appropriate.

 Be respectful of your child.
-If you show your child respect -- even when disciplining your child -- your child is more likely to respect you, other family members, and other people in his or her life.
+If you show your child respect -- even when disciplining your child -- your child is more likely to respect you, other family members, and other people in their life.
 If you "lose it" or overreact with disrespect, apologize.
 Behave the way you want your child to behave.